Tencent/TurboTransformers/README.md

 The diff mainly comes from Bert Output Layer.
 We use a approximate GELU algorithm, which may be different from PyTorch.

 ## History
+1. July 2020 v0.4.0, TurboTransformers use onnxruntime as cpu backend, supports GPT2.
-1. July 2020 v0.3.1, TurboTransformers added support for ALbert, Roberta on CPU/GPU.
+2. July 2020 v0.3.1, TurboTransformers added support for ALbert, Roberta on CPU/GPU.
-2. June 2020 v0.3.0, TurboTransformers added support for Transformer Decoder on CPU/GPU.
+3. June 2020 v0.3.0, TurboTransformers added support for Transformer Decoder on CPU/GPU.
-3. June 2020 v0.2.1, TurboTransformers added BLIS as a BLAS provider option.
+4. June 2020 v0.2.1, TurboTransformers added BLIS as a BLAS provider option.
 Better performance on AMD CPU.
-4. April 2020 v0.0.1, TurboTransformers released, and achieved state-of-the-art BERT inference speed on CPU/GPU.
+5. April 2020 v0.0.1, TurboTransformers released, and achieved state-of-the-art BERT inference speed on CPU/GPU.

 ## Contact us